 The upper features a one-piece AirMesh that creates a unique alternative to a traditional tongue.
 A 4-way stretch nylon gaiter covers the mesh and together they wrap over the top of the foot, creating an ergonomic, near-seamless fold, rather than a centered tongue sewn into the vamp.
 It does a nice job of keeping out dirt.
 Thin laces are hidden underneath, heightening the sock-like, minimalist vibe of the shoe.
 You should still be able to wear actual socks

-, at roughly 7 oz., the Vertical K is designed for the minimalist looking for that weightlessness to maximize speed, distance and comfort.
+Ultra-lightweight, at roughly 7 oz., the Vertical K is designed for the minimalist looking for that weightlessness to maximize speed, distance and comfort.
 It’s a radical change from traditional running and anyone will feel the pickup during a race.
 Test the shoe first to alter your form and work up the muscles in your feet.
-These are only offered in European sizing, which means there is one shoe and weight option for both men and women.
+These are only offered in European sizing, which means there are only one shoe and weight option for both men and women.

 A full nylon covering the upper is designed to keep your feet ventilated and able to breathe when clocking up miles and maneuvering technical terrain.
 Air will circulate through the AirMesh gaiter at the top of your foot and keep your toes comfortable and cool.
 The mesh won’t prevent your feet from getting wet, but it will allow them to dry and prevent your feet from sticking.